LASSO Inference for High Dimensional Predictive Regressions: Asymptotic Theory

 \subsection{The Auxiliary Regression}

-While the convergence of Slasso in the main regression is well expected, new theory must be developed for the auxiliary regression (\ref{eq:def-lasso-proj}), again by the workhorse Slasso when $w_{j,t}$ is either a unit root or stationary regressor.
-Importantly, as we maintain an agnostic attitude about the persistence of the variable of interest, which is the dependent variable of the auxiliary regression, the theory must be simultaneously applicable to the two very different types of time series in a unified manner.
+While Lemma \ref{lem:SlassoError} generalizes the convergence of Slasso from unit roots to LUR regressors, brand new theory must be developed for the auxiliary regression (\ref{eq:def-lasso-proj}), again by the workhorse Slasso when $w_{j,t}$ is either LUR or stationary.
+Importantly, as we maintain an agnostic attitude about the persistence of the variable of interest, which is the dependent variable of the auxiliary regression, the theory must be applicable in a unified manner to accommodate two very different types of time series.
+Without loss of generality, let $\mathcal{M}_{x}=[p_{x}]$ and $\mathcal{M}_{z}=[p]\backslash[p_{x}]$ denote the integer sets indexing the locations of LURs and stationary regressors, respectively.

-Without loss of generality, let $\mathcal{M}_{x}=[p_{x}]$ and $\mathcal{M}_{z}=[p]\backslash[p_{x}]$ denote the integer sets indexing the locations of unit root and stationary regressors, respectively.
-Suppose $j\in\mathcal{M}_{x}.$ The standardized instrument $\tilde{\zeta}_{j,t}$ has a different degree of persistence from $X_{-j,t}$ and $Z_{t}$, due to the different orders of integration.
+We first examine the case when $j\in\mathcal{M}_{x}.$ The standardized instrument $\tilde{\zeta}_{j,t}$ has a different degree of persistence from $X_{-j,t}$ and $Z_{t}$, due to the different orders of integration.
 In the low dimensional framework, the FCLT in \citet{phillips2016robust} yields the following rate of convergence in OLS:

 In high dimensional models, the sample Gram matrix is rank-deficient and the FCLT no longer works.
-Thanks to the $L_{1}$ penalization, Slasso has a comparable local-to-zero order as (\ref{eq:LS_psi}). \begin{prop} Suppose that $j\in\mathcal{M}_{x}$ and Assumptions \ref{assu:tail}--\ref{assu:asym_n} hold.
-There exists an absolute constant $C_{\mu}$ such that when $\mu=C_{\mu}(\log p)^{2+\frac{1}{2r}}/\sqrt{n^{\tau\wedge(1-\tau)}}$, we have
+Thanks to the $L_{1}$ penalization, Slasso has a comparable local-to-zero order as (\ref{eq:LS_psi}), which is shown in Proposition \ref{prop:DB-Aux} below.